xuyihao2001/Sudoku-Solver/README.md

 8 0 0 7 3 0 0 0 9
 0 0 0 0 6 9 1 0 3

+Note that this project is unable to solve all Sudokus.
+Sudokus that require the most complex strategies are unable to be solved by this program.

 ## Installation

 This project is created using Eclipse.
 You can run this project on Eclipse or any other Java IDE.
 For downloading Eclipse, visit https://www.eclipse.org/downloads/.
 For importing this project onto Eclipse, you can visit https://stackoverflow.com/questions/6760115/importing-a-github-project-into-eclipse for instructions written by others.
 Once you have imported the project onto Eclipse or other IDEs, click the "run" button and you get to play the Minesweeper game!